eco619/ai-document-library/docs/platform-capabilities/platform-validation.md

 # Why This Matters

-The AI Document Library architecture and component responsibilities were not validated through isolated demonstrations.
+The Continuous Intelligence Platform architecture and component responsibilities were not validated through isolated demonstrations.

 They were refined through continuous observation of operational